Videography by Chiara Passa

-2004 “The new medium’s order is to shift”, video installation, book; four DVDs projected ( video installation: 10’ min. book: time var. ); Soundtrack by Mokamed.
+2004 From the series Live Architectures: “The new medium’s order is to shift”, video installation, book; four DVDs projected ( video installation: 10’ min. book: time var. ); Soundtrack by Mokamed.

 In this artwork (video installation + book), that displays itself on four walls, a window leads the visitor inside the computer rendering space.
 The spectator will be completely surrounded by water, or better the slow “work in progress” of the work in the room.
 The four walls contain the video projections, and at the same time keep within the force of nature during its creation and representation.
 Therefore the spectator feels a sensation always interrupted, waiting for some hint of progression and change.